 The cable car drops you at 3945 meters, and it’s an additional 755m to the top.
 This part of the hike takes around four hours, leading you through grassland and rocky patches.
 You’ll need to get used to the altitude, but once you’re at the top, the views of Quito are unreal.

 Though it’s not a terribly long Ecuadorian hike, start early to wrap up before the sun gets too hot.
-Because this lake is situated quite high, be sure to have enough water and snacks and a rain jacket in case of sudden drizzle.
+Because this lake is situated quite high, be sure to have enough water, snacks, and a rain jacket in case of a sudden drizzle.

 The Inca Trail

-For those unaware, the Inca Trail marks an ancient path that used to connect Quito to Cusco, Peru.
+The Inca Trail marks an ancient path connecting Quito to Cusco, Peru, for those unaware.
 This particular leg of the route follows the Inca Road to Ingapirca, which takes around three days to complete.
 The trail has a lot of difference in altitude – 4200m at its highest – and starts from Achupallas.
 As the name suggests, it finishes at Ingapirca, the site of some 1000-year-old Incan ruins.

 This is a small village in the province of Napo, northern Ecuador.
 It sits at an impressive altitude of 3300 meters—a city in the clouds!
 The region is well known for volcanic hot springs, and the wealth of wild mammal life in the area makes this a very unique place to hike in Ecuador.
 Watch out for possums, weasels, and the rare pampas cat.

-Back in the city, there are quaint hostels, cozy restaurants, and the well-known Termas thermal resort, which is a hot springs spa perfect for a bit of relaxation after a day of trekking.
-Boiled trout caught fresh is a common local dish; be sure to sample this while you’re here for a taste of the cuisine.
+Back in the city, there are quaint hostels, cozy restaurants, and the well-known Termas thermal resort, a hot springs spa perfect for relaxation after a day of trekking.
+Boiled trout caught fresh is a common local dish; be sure to sample this while you’re here to taste the cuisine.

 Yasuní National Park

-If you’ve been waiting to see a jungle trek on the list of best hikes in Ecuador, this one’s for you.
+If you’ve been waiting to see a jungle trek on Ecuador’s list of best hikes.
+This one is for you.
 Yasuní National Park is definitely tricky to get to (you’ll probably need to fly from Quito to Coca, the nearest city to the park, and then a boat to the specific area you want to hike), but given that the Amazon is one of the most biologically diverse regions on the planet, it will be worth the journey.

-The tourism here is well-managed, so there are tour groups and guides available to ensure not only your safety but the preservation of the park.
+Tourism here is well-managed, so tour groups and guides are available to ensure your safety and the park’s preservation.
 You’ll see animals you’ve probably only seen on a screen, like toucans, parrots, spider monkeys, and anacondas.

 Casa de Arbol